-The impact and measures on vegetation have been discussed in Section 5.3.1.1.
-No other structures, temporary, or permanent are proposed to be built for this project (such as workers' camp).
+No vegetation is to be removed as part of this project.
 Careless workmanship may result in damages to the vegetation during movement of materials and other project related activities during the construction phase.

 • Workers shall be informed to avoid damaging trees and disturbance to animals and to generally avoid engaging in destructive activities to the environment intentional or unintentional.